Automotive Workshop Practices

 - All school rules apply while students are attending courses

-- Cell phone texting or usage is not permitted during course hours, so phones must be handed to the tutor
+- Cell phone texting or usage is not permitted during course hours, so phones

 - Presentation – Clean, neat and tidy.
 Overalls are provided.
 Students need to wear Safety Boots